brendan-duncan/webgpu_inspector/README.md

 When the recording has finished, it will be automatically downloaded by the browser, and presented on the Record panel.

+#### WARNING

+* Because it records all commands and data, file sizes can get quite large.
+Record is best suited for smaller tests.

 ![WebGPU Inspector Panel](images/record.png)